It will come as little surprise that football is the most popular sport for Betfair trading.

 The main objective is to score a touchdown, which is achieved by running or catching a throw in the end zone, securing six points for your team.
 After scoring a touchdown, players have the chance to secure one more point by kicking the ball through the goalposts, which is worth one more point.
 Alternatively, rather than going for the touchdown, players can kick the ball through the goalposts to secure a ‘field goal’ which is worth three points.
 Once a touchdown or field goal has been scored, possession of the ball is transferred to the opposition.

 Unsurprisingly, the most popular events to bet on are NFL games and, due to the popularity of the sport, much like football, it is easy to find tipsters spread across the internet offering their own thoughts on the likely outcomes of games and potential bets to consider placing.

 Alternatively, if you prefer to make your own decisions, you could start with this simple strategy.
-Wait for one team to score a touchdown, pulling 6-0 or 7-0 ahead.
+Wait for an underdog team to score a touchdown, pulling 7-0 ahead.
 You should notice that their price drastically falls as the market overreacts to the first play.

 At this point, you should lay (bet against) against the winning team.
-The fallen price will make the liability low, while there is now a high chance that the losing team will come back and score a touchdown of their own to level the score, which should see the back price on the team that you have laid against climb, allowing you to secure a profit.
+The fallen price will make the liability low, while there is now a good chance that the favourite team will come back and score a touchdown of their own to level the score, which should see the back price on the team that you have laid against climb, allowing you to secure a profit.

 Sports Trading for a Living